changqi97/DeepPCNs/README.md

 # Predictive Coding Networks with Precision Scheduling

-This repository contains the official implementation for the paper *"Towards the Training of Deeper Predictive Coding Neural Networks"* submitted to NeurIPS 2026.
+This repository contains the official implementation of the ICML 2026 paper "Towards the Training of Deeper Predictive Coding Neural Networks".

 ## Requirements